What Is Overmolding. Insert Molding, Two Shot Molding And Co Injection Molding

 Simplified Process flow

 Parts manufactured using overmolding can also be done using multiple methods.
 But generally, you need more than two operations to make the part.
-Overmolding can help you manufacture the part in just two operations and that’s why it simplified the process flow.
+Overmolding can help you manufacture the part in just two operations and that’s why it simplifies the process flow.

 Lower Manufacturing Cost

-Overmolding can help to reduce manufacturing costs by reducing the number of operations needed to make the part.
-For example in the automotive field, you can mold an injection-molded dashboard with a rubber lining using overmolding process instead of assembling the injection molded part and rubber.
-Thus it reduces production cost.
+For example in the automotive field, you can mold an injection-molded dashboard with a rubber lining using overmolding process instead of assembling the injection-molded part and rubber.
+Thus it reduces production costs.

 Design Flexibility

-Sometimes complex assembly design can be incorporated in an over-molding process and instead of assembling multiple parts, overmolding can create a single part having features of all those parts.
+Sometimes complex assembly design can be incorporated into an over-molding process and instead of assembling multiple parts, overmolding can create a single part having features of all those parts.
 For example, a car dashboard, car headlight, etc

 Eliminates Fasteners & Adhesive